 You are required to send the photo page of your passport (passport scanned copy) to your tour operator who will then apply for your visa.
 The visa will be processed by the Tourism Council of Bhutan (TCB) once the full payment of your holiday (including a USD $40 visa fee) has been wire transferred and received in the TCB bank account.
 Once received the visa clearance will be processed within 72 working hours.
 At your point of entry, you will be required to show your visa clearance letter, and the visa will then be stamped into your passport.

-There is no appropriate season as which is go say that Bhutan’s warm and temperate climate, never-ending festivals, and rich and abundant heritage sites provide visitors with a wide array of experiences throughout the year across the country.
+There is no appropriate season which is to say that Bhutan’s warm and temperate climate, never-ending festivals, and rich and abundant heritage sites provide visitors with a wide array of experiences throughout the year across the country.
 Bhutan has all four seasons and the climate varies widely depending on the altitude.

 Spring (March, April & May)